2600hz/kazoo/doc/announcements.md

 The old `save/2` took an updater function and tried to save the result.
 Because we want to be sure the changes are saved both to the account DB and the `accounts` DB, we need to be able to apply the update to the `accounts` DB version independently of the account DB version.

+4. New parameters were added to the account, user and device documents to set the asserted identity.
+These parameters are currently free-form but will be strictly verified by default in the future!

 ### 4.2

 1. Erlang Version Support